bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 point and the number of columns each element spans.

 ![](images2/media/image143.png){width="3.75in"
-height="3.426025809273841in"}Don\'t worry, this will all become a lot clearer when I go through the following example.
+height="3.426025809273841in"}Don&apos;t worry, this will all become a lot clearer when I go through the following example.

-I\'m opening gridtwelve.html in Visual Studio code.
+I&apos;m opening gridtwelve.html in Visual Studio code.

-First, I create a container with class parent and inside it I\'ll add six items that I call segments.
+First, I create a container with class parent and inside it I&apos;ll add six items that I call segments.

-I had a class name for each of the div tags matching the span or width I\'m going to give each of these segments, these widths are randomly assigned.
+I had a class name for each of the div tags matching the span or width I&apos;m going to give each of these segments, these widths are randomly assigned.

-Now, I\'m going to save and open up my gridtwelve.css file.
+Now, I&apos;m going to save and open up my gridtwelve.css file.

-I\'m going to add CSS selectors for each class.
+I&apos;m going to add CSS selectors for each class.

 I will first add CSS properties for the parent class, and then for the individual segments are defined.

-For the parent class, I write display grid and then add the grid template columns property, which I\'m going to repeat 12 times with one fraction each.
+For the parent class, I write display grid and then add the grid template columns property, which I&apos;m going to repeat 12 times with one fraction each.

 ![](images2/media/image144.png){width="6.5in"